webgpu/webgpufundamentals/webgpu/lessons/webgpu-from-webgl.md

   </div>
 </div>

-Again, notice the `binding` add group must match what we specified in our shaders.
+Again, notice the `binding` and group must match what we specified in our shaders.

 In WebGPU we also create a render pass descriptor vs WebGL where these settings are set via stateful API calls or handled automatically.